 Fondness and admiration

 As a couples therapist, part of the challenge with NSO couples is to persuade them that it’s even possible.
-So many couples who have traveled far down the “Distance and Isolation Cascade” have a tough time seeing any redeeming qualities in their partner.
+So many couples who have traveled far down the “Distance and Isolation Cascade” have difficulty seeing any redeeming qualities in their partner.

 Interestingly, when couples are first in love, the reverse is true: They say “love is blind,” but actually, love is more “apathetic” to our partner’s faults than blind to them.
 Most newlyweds can accurately point out weaknesses and flaws but aren’t bothered by them.